 Aside from coconut harvesting and a bit of tourism the Cocos Islands have little sustainability.
 Perhaps the believers there could create a micro-business that would benefit their Muslim neighbors as they simultaneously share Christ with them.

 The Christians living on the islands are in the minority and may feel very isolated.
 Pray they will meet together in joyful unity.

+Pray for a movement to Jesus to multiply among families and communities.
 Pray the Cocos Islanders will continue to feel empowered in making decisions that affect them.
 Pray they will not be exploited by interests external to the island.